siralomarahmed/MellowCream-Themes/README.md

 # Project Description #

-This is a light theme project for the windows terminal.

-Soft mix of orange, blue and green.
+This is a theme project based on Soft mix of orange, blue, yellow and green.

 ## Themes ##